SyFlores/Crime_Victimization_and_the_Stock_Market/README.md

 > **Source: Lifestyle Exposure Theory of Victimization, Aries Madero-Hernandez, Encyclopedia of Women and Crime, First Published 23 August 2019**

 ## Repository
-This section serves as a means to navigate the project/repository.
+This section serves as a means to navigate the project and repository.
 - **Analysis**
   - Analysis.ipynb
     - This Jupyter Notebook serves as the primary visualization and analysis file